 HIE from Infections in the Mother or Baby

-Doctors should be gathering medical histories, conducting screens and tests for certain infections, and treating the mother so the infection doesn’t pass to the baby during birth.
-In some cases, like when a mother has an active infection during delivery, it is imperative to give antibiotics.
+If a mother has an active infection during delivery, doctors should give antibiotics or acyclovir.
 It may also be necessary to deliver via C-section before the membranes rupture, so the baby is not exposed to infection via vaginal delivery.
 Some of these infections include:

 - Chorioamnionitis and villitis